WHITE TIGERS IN CAPTIVITY TODAY

 In the Tampa Times, 26th May 1978 (p4), von Uhl said that he has settled down to raise rare white tigers.
 He was living on a farm in McDonough, Georgia.
 This was after the death of Scarlett O'Hara and there was no indication that he had a white tiger at that point.
 He had shipped 4 tigers to the Omaha Zoo, but either kept some heterozygous tigers or knew he could obtain some.
 He had paid $8,000 for Radja and Sheba II, so he knew the value of tigers and evidently had long term plans to breed and sell tigers.

 In 1978, the old jail in Saint Augustine, Florida, became a private zoo called Fort Bengali owned by big cat tamer Julius Von Uhl.
 According to the Orlando Sentinel, 5th May, 1979, von Uhl had purchased Fort Bengali in August 1978, and had been prevented from opening because of wildlife officers’ complaints.
 He moved his tigers there after Kingdoms 3 closed in spring 1979.
 It's possible that he had tiger cubs born at Fort Bengali in 1978 and 1979, and also possible that white tiger Tony was there at some point.
 The Lincoln Star, Nebraska, 25th February 1979 (p 129), and The Lincoln Journal Star, 25th February 1979 (p93) reported that the Fort Bengali Zoo had white tigers.
 The Honolulu Star-Bulletin, 25th March, 1979 p 74), stated that St. Augustine, Florida "...has a new Fort Bengali Zoo Florida 16 east Interstate 95..collection of big cats including rare white tigers."
-There were no white tigers there when his animals were seized a few months later.
+There were no white tigers there when his animals were seized a few months later and Raja, Sheba II, and Obie had already been sold to the Henry Doorly Zoo.
 In May 1979, officers of the Florida Game and Fresh Water Fish Commission raided Fort Bengali and placed the animals in protective custody of the state which included four Bengal tigers, five leopards, nine lions, a cougar, horses and ponies, monkeys, exotic birds, peacocks, raccoons, gerbils and other species of rodents.
 According to the officers, fifty-five animals were neither fed nor given water for 10 days, and some of the tigers and lion could not even stand up when the commission took over custody of the animals.
 It was said this was a place children could see big cats being starved to death for their amusement.
 Von Uhl was charged and the animals were confiscated.
-By 1980, Raja, Sheba II, and Obie were at the Henry Doorly Zoo, but what of the fourth Bengal tiger?
 Fort Bengali existed for nine months and was was "involuntarily dissolved" in 1980.

 It is difficult to know how many tigers von Uhl had at any one time.
 Based on newspaper reports of tigers in his act, at Fort Bengali or sent to Omaha Zoo in 1978, there seem to be additional orange tigers in the headcount at different times.
 These could have included various cubs of Radja and Sheba (chart 3.1) as well as orange tigers not shown on the genealogy charts because they were not used in breeding white tigers.